-In year 11 the actors study three papers each of which count towards their final GCSE grade.
+In year 11 the actors study three components each of which count towards their final GCSE grade.

 The teacher will collect evidence of practical/ verbal achievement during each lesson: formative assessment.

-The students will complete 3 pieces of written work during the first two terms that will be completed as controlled assessments (coursework completed in lessons under exam conditions).
-These pieces of coursework are marked by the teacher and moderated by Edexcel.
+The students will complete 1 piece of written work during the first two terms that will be completed as a portfolio.
+This work is marked by the teacher and moderated by Edexcel.

-The final project in Year 11 is the group practical.
-The actors create and perform a devised play and are examined by an external examiner.
-The actors are awarded an individual mark for the performance skills.
+The practical projects in Year 11 are a group devised practical and a scripted extract practical from a play of our choice.
+The actors create and perform this work and are both examined and moderated.
+The actors are awarded an individual mark for their performance skills.